Ladies' Night by Jack Ketchum

 - Purchase it here

-- Published 2005 (Overlook Connection Press hardcover signed and numbered limited edition)
+- Published 2005 (Overlook Connection Press hardcover signed, numbered and limited to 500 copies edition)

 - Finished reading it on August 10, 2007